HL7/capstmt/input/pagecontent/specification.md

   * if a value is not provided, does not exist

 By default, when a client asks a server for it's capability statement using /metadata, which features to report on is at the discretion of the server.
 Typically, servers will not report any features by default.
-Features can be queried via the  [FeatureQuery](OperationDefinition-feature-query.html) operation.
+Features can be queried via the  [FeatureQuery](OperationDefinition-feature-query.html) operation using an HTTP GET or POST, or via an HTTP header.

-##### Features Parameter in GET requests
+##### Features Query using HTTP GET

-Clients can request that a server by using the feature parameter, which represents a query for information about a particular feature:
+Clients can request that a server by using GET as follows:

 		GET [base]/feature-query?feature[@context](value)